center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 | [stix](stix) | Output STIX 2.0 json data.
 See the README in that folder for more information. |
 | [input](input) | Input spreadsheets from which the STIX is built.
 To rebuild the STIX data from the input spreadsheets, run `python3 parse.py`.See the README in that folder for more information. |

 ## Extended Fields

-The NIST 800-53 Revision 4 STIX data extends the controls format with the following properties:
+The NIST 800-53 Revision 4 STIX data extends the [general controls format](/docs/stix_format.md) with the following properties:

 | STIX field | type | description |
 |:-----------|:-----|:------------|